Weighing too little is not good for your health and can contribute to a weakened immune system, fragile bones and feeling tired.

 However, if you have lost weight suddenly or for no obvious reason you should see your GP to make sure you do not have an underlying medical cause for this weight loss.

 Eating well can help you to gain weight and benefit from better mood and more energy.
 People who are a healthy weight have fewer GP visits and hospital admissions, faster recovery time and fewer other health complications including bone fractures if you fall.

 If you’re underweight and your appetite has decreased you still need to get the energy and nutrients your body needs.

-- tips to boost your calorie intake
+- boosting your calorie intake

 - eating with friends and family